-More state officials announce restrictions as US tops 100,000 new Covid-19 infections for second day in a row - Local News 8
+More state officials announce restrictions as US tops 100,000 new COVID-19 infections for second day in a row - Local News 8

 The governor also said the main source of the virus spread has been gatherings like large house parties.

-If those don’t stop, “I will be back in two weeks with a shutdown order,” the governor said.
+If those don’t stop, the governor said, “I will be back in two weeks with a shutdown order.”

 Comments